edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 To connect all of the shelves, I used heat shrink crimp butt connectors (hehe).
 By fitting two wires in each end, I created junctions of up to four directions: input, nearby shelf 1, nearby shelf 2, output.

 The entire assembly is wired in parallel, meaning the voltage is equal across all points.
 LED strips themselves are wired in parallel to a point.
 The solder connection points are all parallel, but the individual diodes are in series to drop the voltage to the correct amount.
-So the cut line is at 12V, but with 3 LEDs per cut section, each LED recieves 4V (looks like there's a resistor too).
+So the cut line is at 12V, but with 3 LEDs per cut section, each LED receives 4V (looks like there's a resistor too).

 ![Wiring harness junction]({{site.baseurl}}/images/plant-stand/20231229_142023.jpg)